igr/sexyeditor/doc/Usage.md

 ## Shrink to fit

-Big images will be scaled to fit the visible area.
+Large images will be scaled down to fit the visible area.

 ## Opacity